mauriene43/mindcraft/minecollab.md

 If you don't own Minecraft, you can run a limited version solely for offline games using these instructions:

+> [!Warning]
-> ⚠️ **Disclaimer:** Unofficial offline launchers (e.g., TLauncher, Prism Launcher or forks of community launchers) are not endorsed by this project and may be unsafe or contain malware.
+Unofficial offline launchers (e.g., TLauncher, Prism Launcher or forks of community launchers) are not endorsed by this project and may be unsafe or contain malware.
 Use them at your own risk.
-> For guaranteed safety, please [purchase the game](https://www.minecraft.net/) and use the official launcher.
+For guaranteed safety, please [purchase the game](https://www.minecraft.net/) and use the official launcher.

 1. Download the [Prism Launcher](https://github.com/Diegiwg/PrismLauncher-Cracked).
 2. Add an offline account with your username and create a [Minecraft 1.21.1 instance](https://prismlauncher.org/wiki/help-pages/vanilla-platform/).